 What Does Transparency Mean?

 Employees want to be a part of a workplace culture that puts a premium on sharing information so that everyone is on the same page.
 Many leaders are not transparent is because they believe they will be viewed as less authoritative; that the credentials they worked so hard to attain will lose their power.
-People want to relate to its leaders.
-People want leaders who can deliver balance between knowledge (the head) and wisdom (the heart).
+People want to relate to their leaders.
+People want leaders who can deliver a balance between knowledge (the head) and wisdom (the heart).

 For leaders in the workplace, this means it’s time to be transparent by communicating the right messages in a timely manner to establish a new type of loyalty and attitude that will ripple throughout the organization.
 The reason why transparency is so appealing is largely due to cultural trends and human behavior.
 We like people who are transparent, so it makes sense that we like companies who are transparent, too.
 It’s not about some new “hack” or “technique.”
-It’s about being a real person, a real leader, and a real company
+It’s about being a real person, a real leader, and a real company.

-Benefits of Correct Messaging
+Benefits of Correct Messaging To Overcome Communication Breakdown

 Messaging allows a company and managers to express themselves more openly and in a more transparent way than ever before.
 Although some of this transparency may be carefully engineered the reality of transparency is still there for employees.
 Here are five powerful things that happen when a company is transparent: